 Note: Items within this content were created prior to the coronavirus disease 2019 (COVID-19) pandemic and do not demonstrate proper pandemic protocols.
 Please follow all recommended Centers for Disease Control and Prevention guidelines for masking and social distancing.

 When you come to the Mayo Clinic Department of Obstetrics and Gynecology, you'll find support on your lifelong journey from adolescence to menopause and beyond.
 Its team-based approach includes you as a partner in care, healing, hope and solutions to complex problems.

-The clinic has one of the largest and most respected obstetrics and gynecology practices in the world, with more than 55 specialists committed to providing comprehensive, multidisciplinary medical and surgical care to women at its campuses in Arizona, Florida and Minnesota.
+The clinic has one of the largest and most respected obstetrics and gynecology practices in the world, with more than 55 specialists committed to providing comprehensive, multidisciplinary medical and surgical care on its campuses in Arizona, Florida and Minnesota.
 Mayo Clinic Health System locations serve more than 60 communities in Iowa, Minnesota and Wisconsin.
 These sites bring Mayo Clinic obstetrics and gynecology care to their local communities.

 Collaborative care, focused on you

-Each year the department cares for more than 28,000 women and performs nearly 6,000 surgeries at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
-These women are cared for by specialists with expertise in gynecologic oncology, minimally invasive gynecologic surgery, urogynecology, reproductive endocrinology and infertility, and obstetrics and maternal fetal medicine.
+Each year more than 28,000 people turn to the obstetric and gynecology team for care and undergo nearly 6,000 surgeries at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
+They're cared for by specialists with expertise in gynecologic oncology, minimally invasive gynecologic surgery, urogynecology, reproductive endocrinology and infertility, and obstetrics and maternal fetal medicine.

-Mayo Clinic in Rochester, Minn., ranks No. 1 for gynecology in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minnesota, ranks among the Best Hospitals for gynecology in the U.S. News & World Report Best Hospitals rankings.